mahendranv/mahendranv.github.io/_posts/tools/2021-05-18-code-editor.md

 ---

-# A perfect setup for my Github pages project
 I hosted my blog in github pages and one thing was constantly bugging me.
 How can I efficiently get more with writing way less?
 And focus on the content rather than things like image hosting or previewing it.
 To start with blogging, lets checkout my setup.

 > Treat your blog like repository.
 Write like a coder — commit like a coder.
 Make tools work for you.